raymon-roos/lyrical-php/README.md

 php src/index.php --artist 'Windmills' --title 'True Natural'
 ```

-`--artist` is optional but recommended, since The script merely grabs the top search
+`--artist` is optional but recommended since the script merely grabs the top search
-result.
+result, so improving search result accuracy is important.

 I use a bash script to get the currently playing song in cmus and to save the lyrics to
 a file.
 For inspiration, see <https://github.com/raymon-roos/scripts>.
 That way
 I can use [fd](https://github.com/sharkdp/fd) for searching files, rather than
 implementing my own super slow, single-threaded, PHP file searching algorithm.
-This whole thing could be a bash script, if you have a good way to parse HTML.
+This whole thing could be a bash script, if you have a good way to parse HTML…

 ### Eventual goals